taweihuangdavid/commy_be/README.md

 ## Commy

-This is a simple Web Backend API for Comic Rental Service.
+This is a simple Web Backend API for Comic Books Rental Service.

 ## Technology Stack